GuildCrafts/web-development-js/_goals/196-Dive_Into_UNIX_and_Bash.md

   - [ ] Solution code for activities are stored in a `bash-scripting/` directory of your artifact repo.
   - [ ] Solution code for each activity includes a comment with the prompt text for the activity.
 - [ ] Cheat sheet of your favorite useful commands and a brief explanation of what they do is included in the artifact as a `cheat-sheet.md` file.
+- [ ] All major features are added via pull requests with a clear description and concise commit messages.
+- [ ] Code uses a linter and there are no linting errors.
+- [ ] Variables, functions, files, etc. have appropriate and meaningful names.
 - [ ] The artifact produced is properly licensed, preferably with the [MIT license][mit-license].

 ### Stretch